-It’ll go flat to the floor, for cleaning under your cabinets.
-It picks up crud when pushed or pulled, and glides around furniture.
+It’ll go flat to the floor for cleaning under your cabinets.
+It picks up crud when pushed or pulled and glides around furniture.

-You also get a light pipe crevice tool, so you can see what you’re doing in tight spaces, and it converts to a handheld for upholstery or your car.
+You also get a light pipe crevice tool, so you can see what you’re doing in tight spaces, and it converts to a handheld for furniture or your car.

 Phonesoap HomeSoap ($199.95)

 What about those devices that are hard to keep clean, like smartphones, video game controllers, or those for your TV?

 It’ll kill off 99.9% of all the germs on your remotes and other small gadgets, and it’s large enough to stick in remotes, tablets, or weird shapes like your game controllers.

 Westinghouse 32” 3-in-1 Bladeless Tower Fan ($300)

-This Westinghouse 32-inch tower fan features a HEPA 13/14 filter to scrub your air’s nasty particulates, viruses, and bacteria.
+This Westinghouse 32-inch tower fan uses a HEPA 13/14 filter to scrub the air’s nasty particles, viruses, and bacteria.
 Then, UV light sterilizes everything, so there’s no buildup.
-Neat.

-It’s also got a bladeless design, and 80-degree oscillation to spread the clean air around your home.
+It’s also got a bladeless design and 80-degree oscillation to spread the clean air around your home.